studersi/test-4/Tutorial-03-README.md

 I will presume that you have obtained an officially signed certificate with associated key as described above or generated one yourself and have had it officially signed.

 Becoming familiar with the inner workings of the _SSL/TLS protocol_ can be quite demanding.
-A good introduction is _OpenSSL Cookbook_ by Ivan Ristić (refer to the links) or his extensive work _Bulletproof SSL and TLS_.
+A good introduction is the _OpenSSL Cookbook_ by Ivan Ristić (refer to the links) or his extensive work _Bulletproof SSL and TLS_.
 One area that is hard to understand comprises the relationships of trust guaranteed by _SSL_.
 From the start the web browser trusts a list of certificate authorities, including _StartSSL_.
 When opening the _SSL_ connection this trust is extended to our web server.
 This is done using the certificate.
 A chain of trust is created between the certificate authority and our server.
 For technical reasons there is an intermediate link between the certificate authority and our web server.
 We also have to define this link in the configuration.
 We first have to get the file:

 ```bash
 $> wget https://www.startssl.com/certs/sub.class1.server.ca.pem -O startssl-class1-chain-ca.pem